 - Refrigerate until ready to serve.

-Make it a Thanksgiving meal:
+Make it a Thanksgiving meal

 If you’re struggling with your menu, try meal planning.
 You’ll love the ease of knowing all your dishes in advance.
-I’ve been meal planning for years and it’s a time-saver!
+I’ve been meal planning for years, and it’s a time-saver!

-Appetizer: Pork Neck Bone Gravy
+- Appetizer: Pork Neck Bone Gravy

-Main Dish: Roasted Turkey
+- Main Dish: Roasted Turkey

-Vegetable Side: Spicy Marinated Brussel Sprouts
+- Vegetable Side: Spicy Marinated Brussel Sprouts

-Starch Side: Butternut Squash Barley Risotto
+- Starch Side: Butternut Squash Barley Risotto

-Refreshing Drink: Chilled Spiced Apple Beer Punch
+- Refreshing Drink: Chilled Spiced Apple Beer Punch

-Creme Brûlée Brownie Pumpkin Cheesecake Recipe
+Brownie Bottom Pumpkin Cheesecake Recipe

 EQUIPMENT